pmacn/Krav/CONTRIBUTING.md

 ## Getting Started

-So you want to contribute to Require.That.
+So you want to contribute to Krav.
 Great!
 Contributions take many forms from submitting issues, writing docs, to making code changes.
 We welcome it all.

 But first things first...